Course Outline

 Participants should have:

-• A working understanding of the Software Development Lifecycle (SDLC)
+• A practical understanding of the Software Development Lifecycle (SDLC)

-• Practical experience in at least one programming language (e.g., Python, Java, JavaScript, C#, etc.)
+• Hands-on experience with at least one programming language (such as Python, Java, JavaScript, C#, etc.)

-• Writing and reading user stories or requirements
+• Crafting and interpreting user stories or requirements

-This is an intermediate-to-advanced workshop, designed for professionals who are already part of software delivery teams (developers, testers, DevOps engineers, architects, product owners).
-The content is tailored to enhance skills and practices that are essential for government projects.
+This workshop is designed for intermediate to advanced professionals who are currently part of software delivery teams, including developers, testers, DevOps engineers, architects, and product owners for government initiatives.

 7 Hours